 A summa cum laude graduate from the Honors College at the University of Alabama, she was named Greek Woman of the Year in 2010 and was a member of Kappa Alpha Theta Sorority and The XXXI.
 Since planting her roots in Dublin, Meg has served as the President of Dublin’s Junior League from 2014-2015.
-She was a member of the Dublin-Laurens Leadership Class of 2014-2015 and served on the Dublin-Laurens St. Patrick's Committee as the Vice President of the Order of the Blarney Stone.
+She was a member of the Dublin-Laurens Leadership Class of 2014-2015 and served on the Dublin-Laurens St. Patrick's Committee as the Awards Banquet Chairman and Vice President of the Order of the Blarney Stone.

 CUMBERLAND SCHOOL OF LAW

 • Georgia Bar Association— Fiduciary Law Section, Elder Law Section

 • Young Professionals of Dublin Laurens County, Past President and current member of the Board of Directors

 Johnny Warren began the practice of law in Dublin in 1979 and was appointed the Judge of the newly created Small Claims Court of Laurens County in June, 1979 .
 In July, 1983, he became the first Chief Magistrate of Laurens County, a position to which he was re-elected in 1988 and 1992.

 A Laurens County native, Warren is a graduate of Dublin High School, Middle Georgia College and Georgia College.
 He received a Juris Doctor Degree from Atlanta Law School in June, 1979 and a Master's Degree in Management Information Systems from Georgia College in 1993.